HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image243.png)

-- **Total Number of Client Connection**: It displays the number of connections actually established between the current "Front-end Application" and the compute node, in unit of pcs.
+- **Total Number of Client Connection:** It displays the number of connections actually established between the current "Front-end Application" and the compute node, in unit of pcs.
-- **Thread Usage of Compute Nodes**: It displays the total number of threads, the occupied thread and the idle thread used by the current connection to the compute node, in unit of pcs.
+- **Thread Usage of Compute Nodes:** It displays the total number of threads, the occupied thread and the idle thread used by the current connection to the compute node, in unit of pcs.
-- **Back-end Connection Status**: It displays the total number of threads, the occupied thread and the idle thread used by connection between the compute node and the back-end data source, in unit of pcs.
+- **Back-end Connection Status:** It displays the total number of threads, the occupied thread and the idle thread used by connection between the compute node and the back-end data source, in unit of pcs.
-- **Direct Memory Usage of Compute Nodes**: It displays the current usage of direct memory configured by the compute node, shown as a percentage.
+- **Direct Memory Usage of Compute Nodes:** It displays the current usage of direct memory configured by the compute node, shown as a percentage.
-- **Real-time Data Amount**: It displays the monitoring of data amount in the cluster.
+- **Real-time Data Amount:** It displays the monitoring of data amount in the cluster.
 It supports two statistical modes: line capacity and data capacity.
 The units of the line are 1, K and M adopting automatic carry, and the units of data capacity are 1byte, KB, MB and GB adopting automatic carry.
 The data of the whole cluster is monitored by default, and the monitoring dimension can also be added or adjusted in [Setting](#setting).
-- **Heap Memory Usage of Compute Nodes**: It displays the current usage of heap memory configured by the compute node, shown as a percentage.
+- **Heap Memory Usage of Compute Nodes:** It displays the current usage of heap memory configured by the compute node, shown as a percentage.

-**(II) Compute node throughout**
+**(2) Compute node throughout**

 ![](assets/hotdb-management/image244.png)

-- **Network traffic monitoring**: It displays the inflow and outflow of the whole cluster, including front-end traffic in/out and back-end traffic in/out in Bps.
+- **Network traffic monitoring:** It displays the inflow and outflow of the whole cluster, including front-end traffic in/out and back-end traffic in/out in Bps.
-- **TPS**: It displays the number of transactions executed per second for the whole cluster, in unit of pcs.
+- **TPS:** It displays the number of transactions executed per second for the whole cluster, in unit of pcs.
-- **QPS**: It displays the number of queries per second for the whole cluster, in unit of pcs.
+- **QPS:** It displays the number of queries per second for the whole cluster, in unit of pcs.
-- **Client operation rate**: It displays the compute node operation throughput of the client in times/s, and monitors the whole cluster by default.
+- **Client operation rate:** It displays the compute node operation throughput of the client in times/s, and monitors the whole cluster by default.
 The monitoring dimension can also be added or adjusted in [Setting](#setting).
-- **Back-end operation rate**: It displays the operation throughput of compute node and back-end data source in times/s, and monitors the whole cluster by default.
+- **Back-end operation rate:** It displays the operation throughput of compute node and back-end data source in times/s, and monitors the whole cluster by default.
 The monitoring dimension can also be added or adjusted in [Setting](#setting).

-**(III) Compute node server resources**
+**(3) Compute node server resources**

 ![](assets/hotdb-management/image245.png)

-- **Server memory usage**: It displays the current memory usage of the server where the compute node is located.
+- **Server memory usage:** It displays the current memory usage of the server where the compute node is located.
 The total memory, used memory and remaining memory can be viewed.
 The server memory usage of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server disk space usage**: It displays the current disk space usage of the server where the compute node is located.
+- **Server disk space usage:** It displays the current disk space usage of the server where the compute node is located.
 The total disk space, used disk space and remaining disk space can be viewed.
 The server disk space usage of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server CPU load condition**: It displays the CPU load of the server where the compute node is located.
+- **Server CPU load condition:** It displays the CPU load of the server where the compute node is located.
 The CPU load of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server CPU usage**: It displays the CPU usage of the server where the compute node is located.
+- **Server CPU usage:** It displays the CPU usage of the server where the compute node is located.
 By default, the CPU usage of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server disk read/write status**: It displays the disk IO read/write status of the server where the compute node is located.
+- **Server disk read/write status:** It displays the disk IO read/write status of the server where the compute node is located.
 The disk read/write status of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server network traffic**: It displays the network traffic in/out of the server where the compute node is located, expressed in Bps.
+- **Server network traffic:** It displays the network traffic in/out of the server where the compute node is located, expressed in Bps.
 The network traffic in/out of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).
-- **Server disk IO bandwidth usage**: It displays the disk IO bandwidth usage of the server where the compute node is located, expressed by a percent sign.
+- **Server disk IO bandwidth usage:** It displays the disk IO bandwidth usage of the server where the compute node is located, expressed by a percent sign.
 The disk IO bandwidth usage of master compute node is monitored by default, and the multi-node mode cluster can be switched to view other compute nodes in [Setting](#setting).

 #### Data increment prediction